 Events Scheduling System Policies

-To ensure services and setups are available, events can not be created less than 4 days in advance unless done so through the reservations office.
+To ensure services and setups are available, events can not be created less than 4 days in advance.

 Reserving rooms in unrealistic excess, or that aren't used will result in the loss of scheduling privileges.